echonemanja/SIRT2i_Predictor/README.md

 	 6. `conda install tensorflow=2.8.2` <br />
 	 7. `conda install streamlit=1.10.0 -c conda-forge` <br />

-To run the SIRT2i_Predictor, unizip the SIRT2i_Predictor and navigate to the SIRT2i_Predictor's directory using the terminal with active sirt2i_predictor_test environment (step 2 from instructions).
+To run the SIRT2i_Predictor, unzip the SIRT2i_Predictor and navigate to the SIRT2i_Predictor's directory using the terminal with active sirt2i_predictor_test environment (step 2 from instructions).
 Then run:
 	`streamlit run ./SIRT2i_Predictor.py`